Did you recently buy a Moroccan Tagine pot but are unsure how to use it? Well, it’s super easy to use, just like cooking in one of your Dutch ovens.

 Moroccan tagine pots make for a beautiful decorative item.

-What Moroccan Tagine size should you buy?
+What size to buy?

 Moroccan tagines typically come in small, medium, and large sizes.